techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (117)
 Suppose class Supe, in package packagea, has a method called doSomething().
 Suppose class Subby, in package packageb, overrides doSomething().
 What access modes may Subby’s version of the method have?
 (Choose two.)

-a. public
+A. public

-b. protected
+B. protected

-c.
-Default
+C. Default

-d. private
+D. private

-Answer: AB
+ANSWER: AB
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: